BCCDC-DSI/sharepoint/README.md

 | Readers will learn to... | |
 | Language(s) involved | R, STATA |

+# R/ Python conventions
+- packages at the top

 # Notation

 | Notation | Definition |
 |:-- | :-- |